 - A talk to your own Research Group during your regular meetings is compulsory in the first year.
 These are held on a weekly, fortnightly or monthly basis, depending on the individual group's arrangements.
 This will earn you 2 points in your Log.
 You should receive verbal feedback from your supervisor on your presentation skills following this talk.

-- If you have already done a master's degree, you may wish to give a Beer Talk, linking in what you have done so far with what you propose for your PhD.
-This is not compulsory in the first year but several students are happy to give a Beer Talk on a Friday evening and this earns you 4 points in your Log.
+- If you have already done a master's degree, you may wish to give a talk in the Zoology Graduate Seminar (ZoGS) series, linking in what you have done so far with what you propose for your PhD.
+This is not compulsory in the first year but several students are happy to give a ZoGS talk on a Friday evening and this earns you 4 points in your Log.

 - You are expected to present your work again to your own group (2 points) in the second year.